 Both partners should regularly review product roadmaps and technology plans to understand how the relationship will advance and evolve — and what that will mean for regulatory compliance.

-- Are new regulatory or compliance requirements on the horizon that could change your BaaS partnership?
+- Are there any new Banking as a Service regulations or compliance requirements on the horizon that could change your BaaS partnership?

 - Will upcoming features of the FinTech offering necessitate new controls?

 - Should additional processes and workflows be established between the bank and FinTech?

 - What responsibility will each partner take to ensure they are prepared for risk and compliance issues raised by new technology?

 Regulators face a continual learning curve as they work to keep pace with developing technology — just like banks and FinTechs must keep updating themselves on risk management and compliance-related rules and regulations as they evolve.

 Whenever possible, work collaboratively with regulatory bodies.
 Provide as much insight into the services and products you plan to offer in conjunction with FinTechs.
 Share how the bank will provide risk oversight of the partnership and continue to meet regulatory requirements via updated controls, expertise, and technology solutions.
 Open, and transparent dialogue will allow regulators to provide important, ongoing feedback and guidance as the bank builds out its Banking as a Service relationships.

 One of the biggest challenges Banking as a Service relationships face is the time-consuming manual workflows required to ensure appropriate regulatory compliance and risk management, including: